misiektoja/psn_monitor/docs/configuration.md

 If you want to use email notifications functionality, configure SMTP settings in the `psn_monitor.conf` file: `SMTP_HOST`, `SMTP_PORT`, `SMTP_SSL`, `SMTP_USER`, `SENDER_EMAIL` and `RECEIVER_EMAIL`.

 Store the password with `psn_monitor --set-smtp-password`, which signs in to your mail server to check it before writing anything and keeps it out of your shell history.
+It reports incomplete mail settings before asking for the password, naming the ones still to set.

 Verify your SMTP settings with the `--send-test-email` flag, which sends a real test message: